pjssilva/NLPModelsAlgencan.jl/README.md

 to the [Algencan](https://www.ime.usp.br/~egbirgin/tango/codes.php)
 nonlinear solver.

-Algencan is a high performance and large scale Augmented Lagrangian solver written by Ernesto Birgin and Mario Martínez.
-It has many special features like being able to use HSL library functions to speed up the linear algebra with sparse matrices and some smart acceleration strategies.
+Algencan is a large scale high performance augmented Lagrangian solver written by Ernesto Birgin and Mario Martínez.
+It has many special features like being able to use the HSL library to speed up the sparse matrix linear algebra and some smart acceleration strategies.

 ## Status